Children’s morning routine checklist.

 Include yourself in your child’s morning routine before they are up.

 For a few weeks, I was so busy getting everybody’s stuff squared away that I wasn’t drinking or eating anything.
-I wasn’t feeling too great afterwards.
+I wasn’t feeling too great afterward.
 Now, I make sure to have at least a few sips of tea and bites of breakfast before leaving to drop off my kiddo.

 I usually end up coming home and finishing my breakfast then.
 Taking care of yourself is so important moms, in order to take care of your children.